Bonnefond Cote Rotie “Roziers” 2014

 Syrah simply doesn’t get any better than this.
 From a plot bordering the famous La Landonne, the Bonnefond brothers produce only 125 cases of their Côte Rozier per year.
 Think of a flabby, high-alcohol, warm weather shiraz — this is the opposite.

-Côte Rôtie famously ages well, and this wine will rewards a decade or more of patience.
-But as Josh Raynolds of Vinous puts it, the Bonnefonds produce “some of the most extroverted Côte Rôties,” and these wines are also enjoyable young.
-Raynolds awarded the 2014 Roziers 92-94 points, calling it “extremely long,” “seamless in texture” and “powerful yet lithe.”
+Côte Rôtie famously ages well, and we think this wine has many happy years ahead of it.
+But its soaring aromatics and gentle secondary fruit make it really beautiful today.
+Vinous’s Josh Raynolds awarded the 2014 Roziers 92-94 points, calling it “extremely long,” “seamless in texture” and “powerful yet lithe.”
 Jancis Robinson’s reviewer called it “perfectly formed.”

 We found a dark perfumed nose of violets, cloves, and black raspberries.
 The mouth is inky and long with sturdy tannins but an unmistakable elegance — the texture is dense and very fine.
 On the palate there’s cherry jam, black pepper, and a hint of smoke.
 With proper care and some patience, this can be every bit as rewarding as a well-aged red Burgundy.

 Out of stock

 Free East Coast shipping for any 12+ bottles.